 As a convenience, Millennium may make available email addresses by which you can communicate with us regarding billing issues.
 Please be advised that email is not a secure means of communication.
 Therefore Millennium cannot guarantee the security of any information that you send to us prior to our receipt of it.
 This fact may also restrict our use of email in communicating any response to you – we will attempt to use alternate means of communicating anything that may be considered sensitive information.

-If you would like a paper copy of this notice, have questions about it, or believe its terms have been, please let us know immediately by contacting us toll-free at 1-877-451-3534 and request the Compliance/Privacy Office.
+If you would like a paper copy of this notice, have questions about it, or believe its terms have been changed, please let us know immediately by contacting us toll-free at 1-877-451-3534 and request the Compliance/Privacy Office.
 Please include your name, address, and a telephone number where we can contact you, and a brief description of the request or complaint.
 If you prefer, you may submit an anonymous complaint.

 Millennium Health, LLC.